openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Enabled

-> the Transmitter MUST send a stream updated ({{stream-updated-event}}) event respectively to the Receiver within the Event Stream.
+> the Transmitter MUST send a Stream Updated ({{stream-updated-event}}) event to the Receiver within the Event Stream.

 Paused

-> the Transmitter SHOULD send a stream updated ({{stream-updated-event}}) after the Event Stream is re-started.
-A Receiver MUST assume that events may have been lost during the time when the event stream was paused.
+> the Transmitter SHOULD send a Stream Updated ({{stream-updated-event}}) event after the Event Stream is re-started.
+A Receiver MUST assume that events may have been lost during the time when the Stream was paused.

 Disabled

-> the Transmitter MAY send a stream updated ({{stream-updated-event}}) after the Event Stream is re-enabled.
+> the Transmitter MAY send a Stream Updated ({{stream-updated-event}}) event after the Event Stream is re-enabled.

 #### Reading a Stream’s Status {#reading-a-streams-status}
-An Event Receiver checks the current status of an event stream by making an HTTP GET request to the stream’s Status Endpoint.
+An Event Receiver checks the current status of an Event Stream by making an HTTP GET request to the stream’s Status Endpoint.

 The Stream Status method takes the following parameters: